 Planning for Homes, Nature, and Climate

-On the 11th of September OnePlanet and Urbanist on a Mission came together with a range of stakeholders across the built environment to discuss the planning system.
-Although planning is currently emphasised in the news as a tool to “build, build, build”, our session dived into the other interconnected issues that the system must address.
+On the 11th of September, OnePlanet and Urbanist on a Mission came together with a range of stakeholders across the built environment to discuss the planning system.
+Although planning is currently positioned in the news as a tool to “build, build, build”, our session dived into the other interconnected issues that must be addressed.

-This included a case study, sharing an example of a self-build Passivhaus in Haringey that aimed to promote healthy living, good design, reduced environmental impact and efficient use of land.
-In a refreshingly collaborative discussion, we had both the applicant and the planning officer discussing the issues around delivering small scale sustainable projects.
+This included a case study, sharing an example of a self-build Passivhaus in Haringey.
+The aim of the project was to build a home that promotes healthy living, good design, reduced environmental impact and efficient use of land.
+In a refreshingly collaborative discussion, we had both the applicant and the planning officer join us to explore the challenges around delivering small scale sustainable projects like this.

-The Haringey planning officer, Matt, noted that the National Planning Policy Framework (NPPF), London Plan and the Local Plan all highlight the benefit of small site developments.
-However, the reality of delivery can be quite difficult, expressing a lack of flexibility and practical information to make case-specific or commercially-sensitive allowances; as well as a common need to prioritise other matters, such as conservation.
+The Haringey planning officer, Matthew, noted that the National Planning Policy Framework (NPPF), London Plan and Local Plan all highlight the benefits of small site developments for housing delivery.
+However, gaining planning permission in practice can be quite difficult.
+Matthew expressed that there can be a lack of flexibility and information to support case-specific or commercially-sensitive allowances.
+He also highlighted that there is a common need to prioritise other matters, such as conservation, when assessing projects such as infill development.

-Andrew, the applicant, who was aiming to build a low-carbon home, outlined how although he could show how the proposal complied with the local development framework, aligned with wider ambitions to reach net zero and met a local need for down-sizing housing choice, he was required to make three changes with major adverse carbon impacts in order to ultimately obtain planning permission.
+Andrew, the applicant, was aspiring to build a low-carbon home.
+Working closely with his architect, he believed that the proposal complied with the local development framework, aligned with wider ambitions to reach net zero and met a local need for down-sizing housing choice in the area.
+However, he was ultimately required to make three changes with adverse carbon impacts in order to obtain planning permission.
 This included:

 1. Re-designing the house from a two-storey building, to a single-storey with a basement.